-Trump accepts Queen Elizabeth's invite for UK state visit in June
+Trump to make state visit to Britain in June

-LONDON (Reuters) - Donald Trump has accepted Queen Elizabeth’s invitation to make a state visit to Britain in June, becoming only the third U.S. president to have been accorded the honor by the monarch, Buckingham Palace said on Tuesday.
+LONDON (Reuters) - U.S. President Donald Trump will make a state visit to the United Kingdom in June, Buckingham Palace announced on Tuesday, a trip Britain hopes will cement transatlantic relations but one that immediately prompted criticism and promises of protests.

-The trip is likely to be controversial given many Britons deeply dislike the man and reject his policies on issues such as immigration.
-Protests involving tens of thousands of demonstrators overshadowed a visit by Trump to Britain last July and organizers said they were planning a “huge demonstration” against his state visit.
+Trump will be only the third U.S. president to have been accorded the honor of a state visit by Queen Elizabeth during her 67-year reign.
+But the trip, from June 3-5, is likely to be controversial given many Britons deeply dislike the man and reject his policies on issues such as immigration.

-The opposition Labour Party strongly criticized Prime Minister Theresa May for pressing ahead with the state visit, which May offered to Trump when she became the first foreign leader to visit him after his inauguration in January 2017.
+Almost 1.9 Britons signed a petition in 2017 saying he should not be given a state visit - a pomp-laden affair involving a carriage trip through London and a banquet at Buckingham Palace.
+Protests involving tens of thousands of demonstrators overshadowed his non-state trip to Britain last July.

-Trump and his wife Melania will visit from June 3-5, the palace said, adding that further details would be announced in due course.
-State visits are usually pomp-laden affairs featuring an open-top carriage trip through central London and a banquet at Buckingham Palace.
+The opposition Labour Party strongly criticized Prime Minister Theresa May for pressing ahead with the ceremonial stay, which she offered Trump when she became the first foreign leader to visit him after his inauguration in January 2017.

 “The UK and United States have a deep and enduring partnership that is rooted in our common history and shared interests,” May said in a statement.